Search the site

 • Principles of a balanced diet

-• Optimal combinations of macro and micronutrients
+• Optimal combinations of macro- and micronutrients

-• Assessment of the nutritional needs of students
+• Assessment of students’ nutritional needs

-Build Your Perfect Plate
+Create Your Perfect Plate

-May 7, 2026, 9:00 – 11:00 | Monia Andreani Room
+7 May 2026, 9:00 – 11:00 | Monia Andreani Room

 Main topics: